Wells Fargo Center (Los Angeles)

 Wells Fargo Center is a twin tower skyscraper complex in Downtown Los Angeles on Bunker Hill, in Los Angeles, California.
 It comprises South and North towers, which are joined by a three-story glass atrium.

 The project received the 1986–1987 and 2003–2004 Building Owners and Managers Association (BOMA) Office Building of the Year Award, and numerous others.
 A branch of the Wells Fargo History Museum was located at the center.

 Wells Fargo Tower

-Wells Fargo Tower (Tower I), at 220 m it is the tallest building of the complex.
+Wells Fargo Tower (Tower I), at 220 m it is the taller building of the complex.
 It has 54 floors and it is the 8th tallest building in Los Angeles, and the 92nd-tallest building in the United States.
 When it opened in 1983, it was known as the Crocker Tower, named after San Francisco-based Crocker National Bank.
 Crocker merged with Wells Fargo in 1986.